 In Koste v.
 Town of Oxford, Judge Robert A. Zarnoch starts out the Maryland Court of Special Appeals opinion like this:

 Which comes first: a law’s enactment or a referendum drive?
 In this case, we consider the classic chicken/egg casualty riddle in the legislative/political setting.
-And in the context of petitioning to referendum of a municipal annexation resolution, we conclude that the Legislature has required enactment to precede petitioning.
-We turn form the abstract to the concrete.
+And in the context of petitioning to a referendum of a municipal annexation resolution, we conclude that the Legislature has required enactment to precede petitioning.
+We turn from the abstract to the concrete.

 Honestly, I’m not sure what this means.
-In the bubble of personal injury cases in which I live, it is amazing to me how many other legal issues there are for judges to get there minds around.
+In the bubble of personal injury cases in which I live, it is amazing to me how many other legal issues there are for judges to get their minds around.

-In any event, the Maryland Court of Special Appeals ruled in favor of the Town of Oxford in a this case regarding petition signatures stemming from a dispute over the regulation of mooring regulations for buoys adjacent to the town.
+In any event, the Maryland Court of Special Appeals ruled in favor of the Town of Oxford in a case regarding petition signatures stemming from a dispute over the regulation of mooring regulations for buoys adjacent to the town.
 This opinion reverses a Talbot County Circuit Court judge’s summary judgment ruling in favor of a resident who had granted a judgment in favor of an Oxford resident who had challenged a town resolution on mooring.

 You can read the opinion here.
 I tried to understand it and gave up.